 Bert Blyleven’s 24 for the Indians and Twins in 1985 is the highest total since 1980, and Fernando Valenzuela in 1986 was the last pitcher with 20 complete games.

 Complete Games Are a Thing of the Past

-From 1970-79, only six teams had fewer than 20 complete games in a season, and the league average for complete games for a team ranged from 35 to 45 during that period.
+From 1970 to 1979, only six teams had fewer than 20 complete games in a season, and the league average for complete games for a team ranged from 35 to 45 during that period.
 That began to go steadily down after the 1980 season, and the average has only been three the past two seasons.